crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 ---
 title: Assembling and Activating Your CrewAI Team
-description: A comprehensive guide to creating a dynamic CrewAI team for your projects, with updated functionalities including verbose mode, memory capabilities, and more.
+description: A comprehensive guide to creating a dynamic CrewAI team for your projects, with updated functionalities including verbose mode, memory capabilities, asynchronous execution, output customization, language model configuration, and more.

 ---

 ## Introduction
-Embark on your CrewAI journey by setting up your environment and initiating your AI crew with enhanced features.
-This guide ensures a seamless start, incorporating the latest updates.
+Embark on your CrewAI journey by setting up your environment and initiating your AI crew with the latest features.
+This guide ensures a smooth start, incorporating all recent updates for an enhanced experience.

 ## Step 0: Installation
 Install CrewAI and any necessary packages for your project.
 CrewAI is compatible with Python >=3.10,<=3.13.